YePererva/CS6890/README.md

 <img src="images/PNN_integral.png" alt="" class="inline"/>
 <b>Fig. 8.</b> Integral power curve, reached with PNN

+Power losses:<br>
+- Epochs = 1: 1.15 %
+- Epochs = 2: 0.97 %
+- Epochs = 3: 1.09 %

-# Summary
+# Summaries & Conclusions
 Techniques were compared on models with varied noise level and losses of energy were estimated by comparing with theoretical maximum.
 NNs were trained applying varied epochs amount (from 1 till 3) to train.
 D&O observe method implementation involves varied size of load changes (steps) expressed as multiplier of minimum change.

-# Conclusions
 Neural Networks are shown to be more reliable approach to manage MMPT of MFC that cause higher energy recovery comparing to D&O.<br>
+Efficiency of D&O depends on load range and prety robust to noise level.
-Increasing of noise decrease accuracy of prediction but it is still higher, than D&O. Comparing of FNN and PNN robustness to noise doesn’t show advantages between any of them.
+Increasing of noise decrease accuracy of prediction by NN but it is still higher, than D&O. Comparing of FNN and PNN robustness to noise doesn’t show advantages between any of them.

 # Software used:
 OS: Windows 10 [x64]<br>
-Language: Python 3.6.1<br>
+Language & Version: Python 3.6.1 [x64] <br>
 Packages used:
 - Matplotlib 2 - visualisation and plotting
-- Keras - neural network implementation (with TensorFlow and NumPy as dependencies)
+- Keras 1.1.0 - neural network implementation (with TensorFlow and NumPy as dependencies)
-- Jupyter - for visualisation/programming in browser
+- Jupyter 5.0 - for visualisation/programming in browser

-If  you have problem with installing packages, find and binaries for Python in Windows at http://www.lfd.uci.edu/~gohlke/pythonlibs/ <br>
+If  you have problem installing packages, find and download binaries for Python under Windows at <a>http://www.lfd.uci.edu/~gohlke/pythonlibs/ </a><br>
-Find instructions for packages installing via pip at https://packaging.python.org/installing/ <br>
+Find instructions for packages installing via pip at <a>https://packaging.python.org/installing/ </a> <br>